 Lubet's critique warrants a response if for no other reason than such distinguished ethnographers as Gary Fine, Shamus Kahn, Peter Moskos, and Colin Jerolmack have taken Lubet's charges seriously, while others have joined him in denouncing Goffman.
 Why has there been so little resistance to Lubet's indictment?
 Do we simply disdain the critical intervention of an outsider, just as our own subjects often disdain us?
-That's part of the answer, but there is something more profound at stake, namely the resonance of Lubet's "evidence-based"
+That's part of the answer, but there is something more profound at stake, namely the resonance of Lubet's "evidence-based" ethnography program with a conception commonly found in our discipline-that ethnography is a "natural" sociology that gets at the unvarnished "truth".
+Insofar as they follow empiricist assumptions, ethnographers are vulnerable to having their research discredited by any empirical slip, no matter how insignificant.
+Here, I offer an alternative theory-driven approach to ethnography that is no less attentive to evidence but deploys it in a different way, for the growth of knowledge.

-1 Thanks to Carmen Brick, Andy Chang, Aya Fabros, Shannon Ikebe, Andrew Jaeger, Tyler Leeds, Thomas Peng, three anonymous reviewers and the editors of Contexts for their many suggestions that helped me clarify my thoughts.
+My response, which has benefitted from the criticism of scholars Carmen Brick, Andy Chang, Aya Fabros, Shannon Ikebe, Andrew Jaeger, Tyler Leeds, Thomas Peng, as well as three anonymous reviewers and the editors of Contexts, develops through an interrogation of Lubet's interrogation, pointing to misconceptions underlying his deceptively simple argument.